 Steve studied Electronic & Electrical Engineering at the University of Bath before joining the Royal Navy as a helicopter pilot specialising in Anti-Submarine and Search and Rescue roles.
 Upon leaving the Royal Navy Steve gained significant experience flying in support of Oil and Gas and civilian SAR operations over the North Sea and Irish Sea, operating the S61 and S92 helicopters.
 Steve founded Developing Assets (UK) Ltd, HeliOperations' parent company, in 2007.

-Mark joined HeliOperations following a 37-year career as an Royal Navy Aircraft Engineer and a period as an independent consultant specialising in Airworthiness and Regulatory Compliance.
-Mark has wide experience in fixed and rotary wing engineering and in a range of roles including as the senior engineer on various Fleet Air Arm squadrons, Royal Naval Air Station Yeovilton and more latterly within the Military Aviation Authority where he was responsible for the implementation of Certification Regulation for military aircraft.
-Mark is currently managing the delivery of Search and Rescue training to the Federal German Navy from HeliOperations’ newly-established training centre at Portland in Dorset.
+Mark joined HeliOperations following a 37-year career as a Royal Navy Aircraft Engineer and a period as an independent consultant specialising in Airworthiness and Regulatory Compliance.
+A Chartered Engineer and Fellow of the Royal Aeronautical Society, he has wide-experience in both fixed and rotary wing operations in a range of roles, including as senior engineer on various Fleet Air Arm squadrons, Royal Naval Air Station Yeovilton and more latterly within the Military Aviation Authority where he was responsible for the implementation of Certification Regulation for military aircraft.
+Based at HeliOperations' Portland site, Mark is the lead for all HeliOps' day-to-day operational and engineering activities.

 Dan graduated from Corpus Christi College, Cambridge and qualified as an English lawyer with Allen & Overy LLP, specialising in aviation finance.
 He has subsequently worked in-house for international aircraft leasing companies as general counsel and chief operating officer.
 He also provides support to a major European airline and various investment funds on their aviation transactions.
 Dan provides advice to HeliOperations on insurance, commercial and contractual matters.